-Newly hired staff who do not have the required certification when hired must work under the supervision of someone who is certified.
+Effective 7/1/19, newly hired staff who do not have the required certification when hired must work under the supervision of someone who is certified.
 This can occur no longer than nine months from the date of hire to allow the new staff time to obtain the certification.

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Supported Employment have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of the Supported Employment service have automobile insurance - 7.
 Have documentation that all vehicles used in the provision of the Supported Employment service have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs. - 10.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
 Comply with Department standards related to provider qualifications.